 Almost half of opioid overdoses in the United States involve prescription drugs.
 A thousand people a day receive emergency room care for misusing their prescribed painkillers.
 As a temporary measure, there are few medications quite as efficient at erasing pain than opioids, but this may change in the next five years.
-Kineta, Inc, a biotech company that specializes in immune modulating drugs, recently began phase one human trials for a new class of chronic pain treatment—and this one does much more than treat mere symptoms.
+Kineta, Inc, a biotech company that specializes in immune modulating drugs, recently began phase one human trials for a new class of Complex Regional Pain Syndrome treatment—and this one does much more than treat mere symptoms.

 A New Non-Opioid Painkiller